webplatform/docs-wpd/Getting_Started/index.md

 ===Architecture===

 For finding content, use search.
 You'll get the best results.
-For figuring out where to put new content, you'll need to get familiar with the [[WPD:Architecture|architecture]] of this site.
+For figuring out where to put new content, you'll need to get familiar with the [[WPD:Content/Topic_Hierarchy]] of this site.

 ===Style guide===